-Example 2-60 Connecting to a Target Database Without a Recovery Catalog target database Password: password connected to target database: PROD1 (DBID=39525561)
+Example 2-61 Connecting to a Target Database Without a Recovery Catalog

 This example starts RMAN in NOCATALOG mode and then connects to the target database with an Oracle Net service name prod1. sbu is a user who is granted the SYSBACKUP privilege.